janosch314/GWFish/docs/source/explanation/fisher_matrix.md

 # Fisher matrix basics

+What follows is a simple reference on the mathematics behind the Fisher Matrix approach to error forecasting.
+For more details, see the [`GWFish` paper](https://www.sciencedirect.com/science/article/abs/pii/S2213133722000853?via%3Dihub) or the [`GWFAST paper`](https://iopscience.iop.org/article/10.3847/1538-4357/ac9cd4).

 The estimates in GWFish are obtained by considering a quadratic approximation to the likelihood (valid in the high-SNR limit), in the form